vportela/victoriaPortfolio/SQL/README.md

-- postgres, mySQL, SQLite, mongoDB etc are relational database management systems.
+CR- postgres, mySQL, SQLite, mongoDB etc are relational database management systems.
 Usually when people ask about what database youre using, they mean what management system.

 - companies that offer databases: